gopine/diary/2022/September/September 9 (Fri).md

 "Worked on improving the test coverage of our codebase using Jest and Enzyme.

 There were lots of code coverage issues."

+"Wrote unit tests for several components and functions."